Not Design-Minded? Use These Simple Tips to Communicate with Designers

 Respect The Creative Process

-Just as communicating your vision takes practice, designers need time to translate that vision.
+Just like how communicating with designers about your vision takes practice, designers need time to translate that vision too.
 Your end result will only be as good as the time it is given.
 Some of this time can be cut down significantly if your designer is familiar with your brand or has the resources to familiarize themselves with it quickly.
-If you’re requesting a major project like a full rebrand, then the designer might produce different versions of the same core design to see what you are drawn to.
+If you’re requesting a major project such as a full rebrand, then the designer might produce different versions of the same core design to see what you are drawn to.
 There will be some back and forth, and there will be some back-to-the-drawing-board moments.
 As long as you’re both committed to project and respect the creative process, you will get there.

-Communicating to designers starts with knowing what you want, and then conveying your vision in unambiguous terms.
+Just like deciding whether to hire a freelance designer vs design agency, communicating with designers starts with knowing what you want too.
+Then you have to make sure to convey your vision in unambiguous terms.
 Once you’re clear on your vision, be sure to: